 Test administration procedures must ensure consistent, comfortable testing conditions for all examinees.
 As the examination is secure, procedures must address examinee admission into the room, display of information signs, security, time allocation, and other aspects of the administration.
 Testing facilities must meet guidelines that ensure security, proper room size, ventilation, rest room facilities, noise control, and accessibility for candidates.

 Following each test administration, item statistics will be reviewed to ensure quality and validity.
-If there are items with poor performance statistics, then these items will be evaluated by subject matter experts prior to scoring.
+If there are items with poor performance statistics, then these items will be evaluated by SMEs prior to scoring.
 These items then will be tagged for review and revision.
 Reliability studies also will be conducted to ensure overall quality and precision.
-Equating studies will be performed when new versions of the examination are introduced to ensure equivalence in difficulty across all forms of the examination.
+Equating studies will be performed when subsequent versions of the examination are introduced to ensure equivalence in difficulty across all forms of the examination.